Ahmadre/image_picker_web/README.md

 ## Picking Videos

-To load a video as html.File do:
+To load a video as html.
+File do:

 ```dart
     html.File videoFile = await ImagePickerWeb.getVideo(outputType: VideoType.file);